About this listing

 The neighborhood is wonderful, lively, safe and desirable, with lots of live-entertainment in local cafés, restaurants and bars; good grocery and other shopping is one block away on Broadway.
 Four buses and #1 train, 103rd St. station, are within a three block walk.

 The W103rd Street entrance into Central Park is a 10 minute walk east and Columbia University is a ten minute walk north.
 Museum Mile is one mile away, a 20 minute walk and the Metropolitan Museum of Art (MMA) is about a 30 minute walk.
 Both walks are through lovely parts of Central Park.
-With good connections the MMA can be reached in about the same length of time by subway and bus.
-To Times Square takes about 15 minutes and to Wall Street takes about half an hour (via Red train downtown one stop, change to (email hidden).).
+With good connections the MMA can be reached in almost the same length of time by subway and bus.

 It's about an hour by public transit to or from La Guardia Airport.
-JFK and Newark airports take a little longer.
+JFK and Newark airports take longer.
+How much longer depends on the time of day.

 On-street vehicle parking is free and very safe on West End Avenue.
 It is alternate side parking, Mon&Thurs. (north and west sides) or Tues&Fri. (south and east sides) from 9:30am-11am.
 Two nearby indoor garages have daily or overnight parking rates.